afilbert/valheim-toggle-movement-mod/README.md

 Releases in github repo are packaged for Thunderstore Mod Manager.

+* 1.4.3 Patch 0.221.10 fix.
+Remove vanilla Auto-run setting labels from Gameplay and Accessibility menus.
+Removes AddAutorunMenuLabels config option.
+Implementation was brittle and not necessary
 * 1.4.2 Clean up debugging logging
 * 1.4.1 Fix auto-sneak bug that got stuck at the stam regen threshold
 * 1.4.0 Support The Bog Witch update.
 Add auto-attack feature.
 Optimize the main loop to prevent toggle lock in certain scenarios